Technigo/project-happy-thoughts-api/README.md

 Started by looking and understandinig the data structure of the api we've used earlier.
 Then tested the endpoints (GET, POST, PATCH) through Postman.
-Had some issues with the PATCH request and needed to look through naming of my server to solve that issue.
+Had some issues with the PATCH request and needed to look through naming for frontend vs api to solve the issue.
+Really liked this project since it gave me a good understanding on the correlation between back- and frontend.

 ## View it live